dewocracy/careers/fullstack-developer-backend.md

 - Having empathy and honesty in a flat org structure.
 - Working remotely, 100% async, anywhere in the world, and with flexible time.
 We use [Remote](https://remote.com/).
 - Believing that fearless pragmatic choices are the way to success.
 - Staying flexible.
-We are a Startup so things changes quickly.
+We are a Startup so things change quickly.
 - Learning by doing and supporting each other.
 [It's ok to...](https://govdesign.tumblr.com/post/144909646023/its-ok-to).
 - Being simply different.
 We believe that diveristy is a game changer.